Provisioning No-Code Infrastructure

 Enter a Workspace Name.
 The name must be unique within the organization and can include letters, numbers, dashes (-), and underscores (_).
 Refer to the workspace naming recommendations for more guidance.

 Choose a Project for the workspace.
-Teams with access to the specified project will automatically be able to view the workspace.
+Teams with access to the specified project can view the workspace automatically.
 Refer to Organizing Workspaces with Projects for more details.
 If the specified project contains any project-scoped variable sets, Terraform Cloud automatically applies those sets to the workspace.

 Add an optional Description for the workspace.